jurmous/etcd4j/README.md

 Get examples
 ------------
-You need to read out the returned promises to see the response
+You need to read out the returned promises to see the response.

 ```Java
 // Simple key fetch
 etcd.get("foo").send();